Jiajing Emperor Zhu Houcong — A Professional Taoist Monarch of the Ming Dynasty

 Since then, Jiajing Emperor spent more time practicing Taoism, because prime minister Xu Jie was very loyal and capable, and always refused his unreasonable requirements.

-For instance, Jiajing Emperor wanted to build more palaces, or spend more money on his alchemy career, which were all vetoed by his officials.
+For instance, Jiajing Emperor wanted to build more palaces, or spend more money on his alchemy career, which was all vetoed by his officials.

 Also, Xu Jie asked many imperial censors to point out and criticize the emperor’s inappropriate behaviors, frequently, while Jiajing Emperor had to listen.

-Afterwards, he trusted the daily administrative works to Xu Jie, while he kept practicing Taoism and pursuing immortal, until he passed away in his 60s.
+Afterward, he trusted the daily administrative works to Xu Jie, while he kept practicing Taoism and pursuing immortal until he passed away in his 60s.

 Mausoleum of Jiajing Emperor (Ming Yong Ling) — Changping, Beijing (Photo by Charlie Fong)